callstack/react-native-pager-view/README.md

 `"@react-native-community/viewpager"` library has been changed to `react-native-pager-view`.
 Here you can find more information, how to migrate pager view to the latest [version](https://github.com/callstack/react-native-pager-view/blob/master/MIGRATION.md)

-## Next version

-Lazy page loading has been added to the `next` version.
-If you would like to test lazy apporach in your app, you can try next version using below command:

-`yarn add react-native-pager-view@next`

 ## Getting started

 `yarn add react-native-pager-view`